ZephrFish/AutoHoneyPoC/README.md

 #### More Functions
 - Slack notifier - technically implemented via canary tokens
 - Discord notifier
+- Start to build dashboard of accounts destroyed on git and work out where/when created/deleted

 # Talk Ideas
-When in Doubt: Fuck Around Get Found Out
+- When in Doubt: Fuck Around Get Found Out
+- Disinformation As A Service: F Around, Get Found Out

-## CTI Information
+## Information + data
+- Gathering where the CVE details get dropped
+- Gather data around executions and mapping

+# What the Binary / Payload does
-## Adding to the Joke aspect and profile
+- TODO: Adding to the Joke aspect and profile